 The Dyson Link app would be particularly useful for someone with mobility issues.
 I like it that one can control the device from bed.

-Note: Your smartphone or tablet needs to be Wi-Fi and app enabled.
+Note: Your smartphone or tablet needs to be Wi-Fi enabled.
 Additionally, your phone should have at least iOS version 10 or Android 5 to connect seamlessly.